MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 ---
-title: Use Allocation instrumentation on timeline
+title: Use Allocation instrumentation on timeline ("Allocations on timeline" profiling type)
-description: Use Allocation instrumentation on timeline to find objects that aren't being properly garbage collected, and continue to retain memory.
+description: Use Allocation instrumentation on timeline ("Allocations on timeline" profiling type) to find objects that aren't being properly garbage collected, and continue to retain memory.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual